jimpames/N2NHU-labs-universal-game-engine/README.md

 =================================================================================================================================
+all this down here is out of data and only useful to see how it was built
+- you should be using the easy installers edtailed above

+- SOURCE CODE FOR V10 above are newest files in repo

 - v7 has character avatars when you inventory so you can see what they are carrying

 - start the  avatar version with the avatar server: speech_ssh_server_with_portraits.py